That Hall Is Woven of Serpents Spines, 2018 Signal Film and Media, Barrow-in-Furness Supported by Arts Council England

 For Brighton CCA: Dorset Place, Kendrick presents a new body of work that looks at the potential of Artificial Intelligence.
 As more complexity is imbued onto this fledgling technology, the parallels between it and natural systems have started to surface.
 It learns from us, our network and the world around us, feeding on the stories we tell.
 Through a conversation with this technology Kendrick has developed an immersive installation populated by life, sound and language.

 This work marks the culmination of a year-long Fellowship established between the University of Brighton, Manchester School of Art, Bath Spa University and the Freelands Foundation.
+On this project the artist has worked with the graphic designer and producer Edison Francis and the 3D cgi artist Tom Johnson.
 This work has also been made possible by the Omni Colour Artist Award.

 This is project #6 of Dorset Place x 11 collaborations – a new series of projects and work responding to the university as a site for experimentation and learning.
 Admission is free and open to all.